AlessioGiacobbe/Rom-Writer-For-Logisim/README.md

 You can import and export ROMs into and from the website in a Logisim compatible format.

 ## Develop
-This website is build with React and Next.js upon the [shadcn/ui](https://ui.shadcn.com/) template, to start developing it just git clone the repo and run the project with `yarn dev`.
+This website is built with React and Next.js upon the [shadcn/ui](https://ui.shadcn.com/) template, to start developing it just git clone the repo and run the project with `yarn dev`.